 \section{Conclusion}

-In this work, we proposed \ourframework, a unified approach that ensures differential privacy, Byzantine robustness, and efficient communication.
-We introduce the concept of robust-compatible compression.
-Instantiated as \ourscheme, i.e., using Johnson-Lindenstrauss transform as the compression method, robust averaging to guarantee robustness, and Gaussian DP mechanism to ensure privacy, we showed through theoretical analysis and experiments that our approach preserves robustness guarantees, maintains privacy, while significantly reducing communication cost.
+In this work, we propose \ourframework, a unified approach ensuring differential privacy, Byzantine robustness, and communication efficiency.
+We introduce the concept of robust-compatible compression, instantiated as \ourscheme, which uses the JL transform for compression, robust averaging to guarantee robustness, and the Gaussian DP mechanism to ensure privacy.
+Theoretical analysis and experiments show that our approach preserves robustness and privacy while significantly reducing communication overhead.